sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             try
             {
-                // Creates a domain for a child account apiInstance.CreateChildDomain(childAuthKey, addChildDomain);
+                // Create a domain for a child account apiInstance.CreateChildDomain(childAuthKey, addChildDomain);
             }
             catch (Exception e)